Governors, Biden administration push to quadruple efficient heating, AC units by 2030

 Buildings account for more than 30% of global greenhouse gas emissions.

 The pledge on heat pumps is a collection of state initiatives to work toward the goal of ramping down emissions to zero by 2050.
-Pennsylvania and seven other states, for example, will look into developing a standard for how non-polluting a heater needs to be.
+Pennsylvania and seven other states, for example, will look into developing a “clean heat” standard, meaning one for how non-polluting a heater needs to be.

+Some major manufacturers of heat pumps, including Johnson Controls, Siemens and Trane Technologies released a letter of support following the announcement.

 The governors in the alliance represent approximately 60% of the U.S. economy and 55 percent of the country's population.